skioo/django-datatrans-gateway/README.md

 This implementation:
 - Handles the exchanges with datatrans, including the signing of requests and the verification of the signature of notifications.
-- Introduces persistent models for Payment, AliasRegistration, Charge.
+- Introduces persistent models for AliasRegistration and Payment.
 All exchanges with datatrans are stored in the database for debuggability and auditability.
 - Due to the asynchronous nature of the datatrans interaction, sends signals whenever a notification (success or failure) is received from datatrans.